 - 1. Individual demographic information and medication received to include lot numbers (for the purpose of follow up and tracking) - 2.
-The total number of individual dispensed to - 3.
-The total number of each medication dispensed
+The total number of individuals dispensed to - 3.
+The total number of each medication dispensed - 4.
+Quantity of unused doses